LilaDoc/ReadLater/README.md

 ### Configuration du Backend
+### Backend Setup
-1. Naviguez vers le dossier `keepUpAPI`
+1. Navigate to the `keepUpAPI` directory
-2. Créez un fichier `.env` avec les variables suivantes :
+2. Create a `.env` file with your database credentials:
 DB_USER=votre_utilisateur
 DB_HOST=localhost
 DB_NAME=nom_de_votre_base
 DB_PASSWORD=votre_mot_de_passe
 DB_PORT=5432
-3. Installez les dépendances :
+3. Install dependencies:
 bash
 npm install
-4. Démarrez le serveur :
+4. Start the server:
 bash
 npm start

-## Utilisation
+## Usage Guide
-1. Ajoutez un article en cliquant sur le bouton "Add" dans la barre latérale
-2. Collez l'URL de l'article que vous souhaitez sauvegarder
-3. Visualisez vos articles en mode grille ou liste
-4. Cliquez sur un article pour le lire
-5. Utilisez la barre d'outils pour gérer vos articles (supprimer, archiver, etc.)
+1. Launch the application
+2. Click the "Add" button in the sidebar
+3. Paste any article URL to save it
+4. Browse your articles in grid or list view
+5. Click on any article to open the reader view
+6. Use the toolbar for article management

-## Structure du Projet
+## Project Structure
 keepUp/
 ├── keepUpAapp/ # Frontend React
 │ ├── public/assets/ # Assets